breadbored/breadbored.github.io/_posts/2026-01-18-butano-series-1.md

 </details>

+##### Code Editor / IDE

 Finally, you will need a code editor.
 This is the most highly subjective part of the setup, so I will leave it up to you.

 If you are a beginner, don't use a basic text editor or an IDE that requires extensive configuration unless you really know what you're doing.
 Beginners will fall into the trap of simple text editors or misconfigurations, and run into errors they don't know how to debug.
 IDEs are designed to help you with debugging and code management.
 Experienced developers may prefer text editors or highly configurable IDEs, but they also know how to debug issues that arise from using them.